Maugher History, Family Crest & Coats of Arms

 Another Mauger was royal clerk and physician before he was elected to the see of Worcester in 1199, a position held until his death in 1212.
 Sir Mathias Mayer (Mayor), originally a Jerseyman was ancestor of the Majors of Hampshire.

-Another 171 words (12 lines of text) covering the years 1469, 1550, 1615, 1655 and are included under the topic Early Maugher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maugher research.
+Another 55 words (4 lines of text) covering the years 1469, 1550, 1615, 1655 and are included under the topic Early Maugher History in all our PDF Extended History products and printed products wherever possible.

 Maugher Spelling Variations